 The Albatross had submerged into a sea of dark clouds.
-It was incredibly windy and there was occasional lightning.
-It was far too high for this to be a natural phenomenon.
+It was incredibly windy and looked like an ordinary thunderstorm, but it was far too sudden for this to be a natural phenomenon.

-The creatures jumped at him as soon as they sensed him.
+These creatures jumped at him as soon as they noticed his presence.
 A regular human would already be in danger just by being so close to them.
 Contact could be fatal.

 Once the creatures started slowing down, it was his time to strike.
-He slightly cut his own palm until he got the edge of both twin blades painted red.
+He slightly cut his own palm until he got the edge of both twin blades painted in red.
 Now slashing through them like this would be enough to really hurt and make them retreat, but if one wanted them gone for good, they’d have to destroy the nucleus.
-All of them had at least one – that was probably the “alive” part, and it was very tiny.
-A cut so stupidly accurate would be almost impossible to hit for anybody who couldn’t naturally sense the essence of these things.
+All of them had at least one – that was probably the ‘alive’ part, and it was very tiny.
+A cut so stupidly accurate would be almost impossible to hit for anybody who couldn’t naturally sense the very essence of these things when they were nearby.

-“Now where’s the big one,” he muttered to himself while methodically disposing of the creatures.
+“Now where’s the big one,” he muttered to himself while methodically disposing of the monsters.
 The destruction of the core made them vanish instantly, so after Zio’s quick flurry attack he was alone on the deck.
-It all had taken about half a minute.
+All had taken about twenty seconds.

 “Now comes the good part” Castle said, watching from the cell room.

-A second wave of these creatures appeared between the clouds.
-They flew like a big bank of salmon.
-The pack ran directly into Zio and impacted against the surface of the ship, spreading several small beings around.
-While the boy in the gray coat tried to fend off the ones jumping at him, some of them on the deck started to collide and hop on top of each other, creating a far more complex organism.
-This one had two big protuberances that kind of looked like arms.
+A second wave of these beings came flying around from between the clouds like a big bank of salmon.
+The pack ran directly into Zio and swarmed the surface of the ship; the deck was full of these creatures again.
+While the boy in the gray coat tried to fend off some that were jumping at him, the remaining ones started to collide and hop on top of each other, effectively creating a more complex organism – fusing.
+This one had three big protuberances that kind of looked like wide arms and a head.

-“So that’s the big one.”
-Zio quickly tried to make some space around him as the creature approached.
-With a swift motion, the boy crossed the two thin blades and a ‘click’ sound was made.
-He had now in his hands a bigger sword about the size of a claymore – a unique trick weapon gifted to him long ago.
-He took an offensive stance and ran towards the mighty behemoth.
+“That’s the big one.”
+Zio quickly tried to make some space between them as the creature approached.
+In a swift motion that made a ‘click’ sound happen, the boy crossed the two thin blades and they combined into a bigger sword about the size of an old claymore; this unique trick weapon was gifted to him long ago.
+He then took an offensive stance and ran towards the mighty behemoth.
 The two collided.
 Zio seemed to vanish into the being’s embrace.

 For a moment the boy felt lost, but he quickly snapped out of it.
-Bigger enemy meant bigger nucleus.
-After a few seconds, the tip of the claymore could be seen piercing the monster’s body and, after that, the weapon cleanly cut the creature in half.
+Bigger enemy usually meant bigger nucleus.
+A few seconds later, the tip of the claymore could be seen after piercing the monster’s body and, in a flash, the weapon cleanly cut the creature in half.
 Its remains vanished in an instant.
 The sky returned to a normal, peaceful blue.